|WSU Spokane |

 Spokane, WA 99210-1495

 Janessa M. Graves is an Assistant Professor at the Washington State University College of Nursing in Spokane.
 She is a health services researcher with expertise in occupational and pediatric injuries.
 She has a Master of Public Health degree in Environmental and Occupational Health Sciences and a PhD in Health Services Research from the University of Washington School of Public Health.
 Her postdoctoral work in pediatric injury research was completed at the Harborview Injury Prevention and Research Center (HIPRC).
 Janessa’s research is a combination of both occupational and pediatric injury research, which includes studies on adolescent and young adult workers.
-She also has interests in global health, access to healthcare in rural areas, and injury prevention in American Indian and Alaska Native communities.
+She has interests in concussion and traumatic brain injury prevention, sports-related injuries, and applied public health research.

-Occupational injuries, young workers, pediatric injuries, global health, healthcare costs and utilization, rural health, indigenous health.
+Occupational injuries, young workers, occupational health and safety, pediatric injuries, global health, health care costs and utilization, rural health, indigenous health, public health education, concussion prevention.

 - AcademyHealth, 2010-present